 Assessing the impact on the project

 If the change is expected to impact general project parameters negatively, although it is important, the request for change can be discussed with program managers, project sponsors, and eventually rejected.
-If the impact is assessed as positive, the change may be normally approved.
+If the impact is assessed as positive, the change may be approved as usual.

 - Technical or development complication